phamhduc/Precision-Color-Sorting-and-Real-World-Distance-Estimation/README.md

 + For example, replace all instances of '3' with the number of color sets in your code.
 There are several lines similar to this that need to be edited accordingly

+# Importance Note!!!

++ This code is extracted from my 6-DOF robot arm control project, so it may contain some irrelevant lines.
+Please disregard those and focus primarily on the relevant parts for your needs

++ For any question about this project, feel free to contact me through email "phamhduc111@gmail.com"